mozilla-spidermonkey/spidermonkey-embedding-examples/examples/README.md

 Generally this means that the `mozjs-60.pc` file needs to be installed in a location known to pkg-config.

+For the REPL example, you will need readline installed where Meson can find it, as well.

 ## To build ##

 To compile these examples, build in the toplevel directory: